dockstore/dockstore-documentation/docs/getting-started/intro-to-dockstore-tools-and-workflows.rst

 Dockstore tool registration is meant for users who have created or have access/permissions to a Docker image registered to one of our supported container registries, and have written tool descriptor files (in CWL/WDL) that use it.
 At a basic level, the Docker image describes the tool environment and the descriptor files describe how the tool is run.
-If you are unfamiliar with Docker or how to write descriptor files, check out our following tutorials:
+If you are unfamiliar with Docker or how to write descriptor files, check out the following tutorials:

 - :doc:`Docker <getting-started-with-docker>`
 - :doc:`CWL <getting-started-with-cwl>`